SummerFields/SummerFields/README.md

 * Sixdd, for the ctm.png file.

-* CuddleWoozle, for the alternate cow & sheep.

-* Lipki, for making the horse armor, markings and horses (and, initially, converting the texture pack to a resource pack)!
+* Lipki, for making the horse armor, markings and horses(and, initially, converting the texture pack to a resource pack)!

 * SilverLimit, for the new quartz block textures!